 - Summer 2 (after your sophomore year) you will have the option to complete a projected 10-week internship working on research and community outreach 28-hours per week at the Citizen Science Lab, or to once again participate in the10-week Undergraduate Research Program.
 There is also the option to complete a summer internship with a local industry or organization if a suitable position is available.
-You receive a salary that totals $5000 and again will participate in the scientific ethics forum, organized community service projects, and you attend and present at the Undergraduate Research Symposium.
+You receive a generous stipend and again will participate in the scientific ethics forum, organized community service projects, and you attend and present at the Undergraduate Research Symposium.
 During this 10-week period, you live in the Duquesne University dorm free of charge.
 The Citizen Science Lab is a ten-minute walk from the Duquesne campus.
 Transportation to and from internship placements is not provided.

 - Summer 3 (after your junior year) you have options for another projected 10-week internship that is tailored towards your area of interests and future goals.
 The internship can be completed at a local industry or organization, again at the Citizen Science Lab, or in one of the research labs on the Duquesne campus.
-You receive a salary that totals $5000 and you will participate in the scientific ethics forum, organized community service projects, and you will attend and present at the Undergraduate Research Symposium.
+You receive a generous stipend and you will participate in the scientific ethics forum, organized community service projects, and you will attend and present at the Undergraduate Research Symposium.
 During this 10-week period, you live in the Duquesne University dorm free of charge.
 Transportation to and from internship placements is not provided.